socialvibe/truex-ctv-web-reference-app/platforms/XboxOne/README.md

 1. Install Visual Studio
 1. Clone and open this project
 1. Just click the Run button
-* Note, UWP simulator simulator a Windows Eviornment, the UWP Apps works differently on Xbox One (navigation, margin, font, etc...)
+* Note, UWP simulator simulator a Windows Environment, the UWP Apps works differently on Xbox One (navigation, margin, font, etc...)

 ### On Dev Xbox One
 1. Install Visual Studio
 1. Turn Xbox One into Dev mode and connect to the Lan (Wifi does not seem to work?)
 1. Add a Xbox Account and login (UWP app needed to be signed in to run)
 1. Clone and open this project
-1. In Visual Studio, right click the project under the "Solution Explorer" pannel on the right
+1. In Visual Studio, right click the project under the "Solution Explorer" panel on the right
 1. Click Properties, then go to the "Debug" tab on the left
 1. Select "Remote Machine" under Target device
 1. Type the IP address into the "Remote machine" box, or use the "Find..." button to find the dev Xbox One